MayorFaj/Deploying-Applicattions-into-Kubernetes-Cluster_P22/README.md

 ![Arch](./Images/Img1.png)

-## Deploying the Tooling app using Kubernetes objects
+## Deploying app using Kubernetes objects

 In this section, you will begin to write configuration files for Kubernetes objects (they are usually referred as `manifests`) in the form of files with `yaml` syntax and deploy them using `kubectl` console.
 But first, let us understand what a Kubernetes object is.